AhmedDiderRahat/wise_2324_bi_project/README.md

 ## Queries
 1. How have the searches for the World Cup changed over time?
 Was there an increase over the months to the start?
-2. What are the top 10 most clicked search results for the World Cup, and how frequently are they clicked?
+2. What are the most clicked search results for the World Cup, and how frequently are they clicked?
-3. Who are the top 10 searched players, and how many goals did they score?
+3. Who are the most searched players, and how many goals did they score?
 Is a player's search popularity related to their goals?
 4. What were the other search terms and URLs that users looked for on the same day?
 5. QUERY5